RyanMcG/lein-npm/README.md

 ```

 If `:main` is a string that refers to a file that exists and ends with
-`.js`, it will launch this file using Node, after first running `npm
+`.js`, it will launch this file using `npm start`, after first running
-install` if necessary.
-Any command line arguments following `lein run`
+`npm install` if necessary.
+Any command line arguments following `lein
-will be passed through to the Node process.
+run` will be passed through to the Node process.
+Note that a
+`scripts.start` record will be automatically added to the generated
+`package.json` file, simply containing `node <value of :main>`, but
+you can override this using the `:nodejs` key as described above.
+The
+`:main` key will still have to exist and point to a file ending in
+`.js`, though, or `lein run` will stay with its default behaviour.

 ## Changing the directory used